 If you have a pizza oven, then depending on what type you have, you will want a floor temperature of at least 350 C and an air temperature of 400 – 500 C .
 This is what works for us in our high-dome insulated clay oven.
 Again, find your sweet spot with practice in your oven.

 Some pizza oven manufacturers claim that their ovens are “up to heat” in 40 mins, or less in some cases.
-I have found that just because the oven has touched 400 C for the first time that evening, it doesnt mean that it has enough residual heat to give good cooking performance.
-Our 100cm oven needs at least 1.5 hours to get to a level of heat that is balanced and consistant and wont let you down half way through cooking.
+I have found that just because the oven has touched 400 C for the first time that evening, it doesn’t mean that it has enough residual heat to give a good cooking performance.
+Our 100cm oven needs at least 1.5 hours to get to a level of heat that is balanced and consistent and won’t let you down halfway through cooking.
 Take your time, and don’t take shortcuts.
-Kiln dried hardwood is the only fuel that works for me.
+Kiln-dried hardwood is the only fuel that works for me.

-Once you have added sauce to your base, it is imperative that you transfer it in the piping hot oven as possible – within a few seconds ideally.
-The longer it sits around uncooked, the more likely you are to have a soggy pizza that sticks to your peel or your oven, or remains doughy once cooked.
+Once you have added the sauce to your base, it is imperative that you transfer it to the piping hot oven as possible – within a few seconds ideally.
+The longer it sits around uncooked, the more likely you are to have a soggy pizza that sticks to your peel or your oven or remains doughy once cooked.